 2018: Multi-Purpose Centre works conclude at Officer campus.

 2021: The new Early Learning Centre commenced operations with a Grand Opening at the Narre Warren South campus in May 2021.
 The new Officer Campus Primary Precinct will triple the current Primary infrastructure at the Officer campus.
-The project was completed ready for Term 1 2021, and will hold the Grand Opening at a date to be determined.
+The project was completed in Term 1 2021.